Tremaine the Album

 Tremaine the Album (or simplified as Tremaine) is the seventh studio album by American singer and songwriter Trey Songz.
-It was released on March 24, 2017, by Troy Taylor's Songbook label, under the distribution from Atlantic Records.
-The album follow suit to Songz' sixth studio album, Trigga (2014).
+It was released on March 24, 2017, by Troy Taylor's Songbook label, with distribution from Atlantic Records.
+The album follows suit to Songz' sixth studio album, Trigga (2014).

 Musically it's an R&B album about the toughness of changing a playboy lifestyle to a romantic one.
 The album was supported by five singles: "Nobody Else but You", "Playboy", "Animal", "Song Goes Off", and "The Sheets...
 Still".
 The album peaked at number three on the Billboard 200, and was certified gold by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over 500,000 units in the United States.
 Tremaine was met with generally positive reviews from contemporary music critics.